uniworld-io/developer-docs/docs/architecturePosBridge.md

 ```

-The *ConvertLib.sol* is defined in another file, It's just have only simple funcion but you can define any function in the separated file like this.
+The *ConvertLib.sol* is defined in another file, It's just have only simple function, but you can define any function in the separated file like this.

 ```javascript
 //convert lib